C-J7/ProfileMeAPI/readme.md

 # ProfileMe API

-A highly concurrent, asynchronous REST API that aggregates data from multiple public demographics APIs (Genderize, Agify, Nationalize) to generate and persist predictive user profiles based on a given name.
+This is an API that aggregates data from multiple public demographics APIs (Genderize, Agify, Nationalize) to generate and persist predictive user profiles based on a given name.

 Built with **FastAPI**, **SQLAlchemy**, and **PostgreSQL** (NeonDB).